Dr Vicky McCaig

 In my personal profile I hope to give you enough information so you know who I am both as a Psychologist and a person so you can decide if I am the one best placed to support you or your loved one at the current time.

 I qualified as a Clinical psychologist in 2003, shortly after the birth of my son.
-It is safe to say my experience as a mother influenced my decision to specialise in working with children and families.
-I have developed a particular interest in supporting parents around behaviour and emotional challenges with their children (and themselves) and working with young people who are described as 'neuro atypical'.
-In most recent years I have been strongly involved in the implementation of ‘Multi Systemic Therapy’ and ‘Functional Family Therapy’ across numerous areas in the UK, which are both evidenced-based models working intensively with families where there is a risk of family breakdown.
+It is safe to say my experience as a mother influenced my decision to specialise in working with children and families in my early career.
+I developed a particular interest in supporting parents around behaviour and emotional challenges with their children (and themselves) and working with young people who are described as 'neuro atypical'.
+I have been strongly involved in the implementation of ‘Multi Systemic Therapy’ and ‘Functional Family Therapy’ across numerous areas in the UK, which are both evidenced-based models working intensively with families where there is a risk of family breakdown.
 It has been incredibly rewarding to see the change these interventions have made to people’s lives.

 If you would like to know more about how I work and have the opportunity to meet with me to discuss the support you are looking, for please get in touch to book an initial free, no obligation 20-minute consultation slot.